Portland Attorney Brian Wheeler Affordable Bankruptcy

 If you do, the money may no longer be protected.
 Talk with your lawyer about this if you really need to withdraw some money.

-Don’t put your money into someone else’s bank account or put your name on someone else’s account.
+Don’t put your money into someone else’s bank account or put your name on someone else’s account if you can avoid it.

 Don’t get married or move in with someone, especially if that person has a high income.

-Under the new bankruptcy law your spouse’s income may get counted and in some cases so does income from domestic partners and maybe even roommates or renters.
-Discuss your plans with your lawyer before making any changes to living arrangements.
+Under the 2005 bankruptcy law your spouse’s income may get counted for purposes of the “means test” and in some cases so does income from domestic partners and maybe even roommates or renters.
+Discuss your plans with your lawyer before making any changes to your living arrangements.

 Don’t fail to be fully candid with your lawyer.